atomicwhale/guides/Holesky_MEV-boost_RPsmartnode.md

     environment:
       - MEV_BOOST_URL=http://mev-boost:18550
 ```
-With thhis seeting, Smartnode will automatically generate the correct flags to enable mev-boost for the BN.
+With these lines added, Smartnode will automatically generate the correct flags for the BN to enable mev-boost.
 ### Add additional mev-boost docker compose settings
 `mev-boost.yml` in the override folder will be ignored by smartnode on holesky, so we need to use one of the containers enabled on holesky.
 I am using `eth2.yml` here.